code-citrus/road2react/README.md

 ## Resusable Component
 The search component previously rendered just a label and input; this doesn't have to be search specific.
 Furthermore, it uses `id` attribute which prevents the component from being reused, this should be passed in with a prop.

+## Component Composition (Nested Tags)
+*Composition* in React refers to returns JSX tags with children.
+Instead of using `label` *prop*, we now insert text inside the component.
+Anything passed inside the JSX tags is available at `props.children`.
+They can even be other (already created) elements.